x-ream/sqlxb/doc/FROM_BUILDER_OPTIMIZATION_EXPLAINED.md

 // ⚠️⚠️⚠️ LEVEL 3 - CRITICAL CODE ⚠️⚠️⚠️
 //
 // This file contains the JOIN optimization algorithm.
-// It's the most complex part of sqlxb.
+// It's the most complex part of xb.
 //
 // DO NOT modify without:
 // 1.
 Deep understanding of SQL JOIN semantics